 Of course, this belief — while irrefutable — is also completely ridiculous.
 Could it be true?
 Yes, but there’s no reason to accept it as valid.
 Why?
 That’s simple: lack of evidence.
 It makes no sense to accept any proposition when no real evidence exists to support it.

 Now, please compare Twenty-Minuteism, an extremely rare belief system, to Young-Earth Creationism, a set of beliefs firmly held by millions of people.
 These two points of view are basically the same, differing only in the amount of time involved.
-Young-Earth Creationists hold the view that everything was created fewer than ten thousand years ago, and most have a particular fondness for a period of time of approximately six thousand years, based on certain passages from in the Old Testament.
+Young-Earth Creationists hold the view that everything was created fewer than ten thousand years ago, and most have a particular fondness for a period of time of approximately six thousand years, based on certain passages from the Bible.

 The objections to Young-Earth Creationism are numerous, but its adherents have an answer for all of them.
 Take, for example, the existence of ancient fossils.
 It’s easy to claim that the earth was created with intact fossils underground, and then explain why this was done, in one of several ways.
 One such method is to claim that the creator of the universe placed these fossils underground, deliberately, as a test of our faith.
 Another explanation invokes an evil, supernatural being, and then blames this entity for placing these fossils underground, in order to deceive us, and lead us astray.
 My favorite version, though, is one I actually heard, many years ago, from a card-carrying, professional Creationist.
 He focused, in his work, on the fossils of large dinosaurs, and even had a dinosaur-silhouette on his slick, professional-looking business card, which he was proud to show me.
 As he explained it, dinosaurs were alive until the Great Flood described in the Book of Genesis drowned them all — and all that water mixed with soil to make vast amounts of mud.
 Since dinosaurs were large, heavy animals, he explained, their dead bodies sank further down into this mud, which later became rock — and that explains why dinosaur fossils are found further down than, say, fossilized mice, birds, or people.
 For someone so incredibly dense (in one sense of the word), this man had very little understanding of density — for it is density (not mass, nor volume, nor weight) which governs whether objects float or sink, in any fluid, as well as how far down they sink (if they sink at all), and he said nothing whatsoever about dinosaur density.
 I will give this man credit for two things: he was certainly memorable, as well as entertaining.